Monday

 Workshop 10

-Group 3: Peer Critiques.
+Group 3: Peer Reviews.

 Group 3: poems returned, with corrections and provisional grades.